ttz-emo/pyemmo/doc/index.rst

-Welcome to the PyDraft documentation!
+Welcome to the PyEMMO documentation!
 =====================================
-**PyDraft** is a Python based interface for generating finite element models of electrical machines in `Onelab <https://www.onelab.info/>`_.
+**PyEMMO** is a Python based interface for generating finite element models of electrical machines in `Onelab <https://www.onelab.info/>`_.

 .. note::